-What constitutes a dental emergency?
-Anything tooth-related that you just didn’t see coming, and which needs immediate attention.
+What warrants emergency dental care for kids?
+Any oral trauma or tooth-related problem that you just didn’t see coming and you feel needs immediate attention.

-Some of the most common reasons your child might need to see an emergency dentist – and fast – include:
+Some of the most common reasons for emergency dental care for kids, where your child might need to see an emergency pediatric dentist – and fast – include:

 There’s nothing quite like an excruciating toothache or other pains in the mouth to make your little one miserable – and keep both you and them up at night!
 A fairly common occurrence for many children, oral aches and pains can be caused by a number of factors, such as:

 - Plaque buildup

 - Broken teeth

 If your child is complaining about toothache or mouth pain, or if your younger child is clearly in oral pain or discomfort (you’ll know!), there are a few things you can do to help alleviate any pain right away.

 Start by looking inside the mouth and checking for any swelling, redness, broken teeth, or other abnormalities.

 Do a thorough floss to get rid of any stuck food, then rinse with warm salt water.
 If the pain is really bad, you can even apply a cold compress to the outer cheek near the infected area, and douse with appropriate kids’ painkiller medication.